crismide/crismide/README.md

 ## Hello, Hej, Hola!

 - 🔭 I’m currently working on creating an app for the website that I created that stores creative processes in dance
-- 🌱 I’m currently learning React
+- 🌱 I’m currently refreshing my memory of Django
 - 📫 How to reach me: crissmilego@gmail.com

 <!--